icopy-site/awesome/docs/awesome/awesome-ada.md

 - [tomi-4-ada](https://sourceforge.net/projects/tomi4ada) - Wrappers for various client/server and pub/sub messaging protocols (AMQP, STOMP and ZeroMQ), focusing exclusively on text message communications.
 - [mosquitto-ada](https://github.com/persan/mosquitto-ada) - Binding for the MQTT broker Mosquitto.
 - [tlsada](https://git.sr.ht/~nytpu/tlsada) - Bindings to the libtls TLS/SSL library.
+- [kafka-ada](https://github.com/Latence-Technologies/Kafka-Ada) - Binding for the C librdkafka library, allows sending and receiving from a Kafka bus.
+- [adare-net](https://gitlab.com/daresoft/network/adare_net) - This is a small, portable and easy to use Ada network lib.
+It supports ipv4 ipv6 udp and tcp, and can 'listen' with ipv6, too.

 #### Chatting and Communication
 - [axmpp](https://github.com/coopht/axmpp) - With the AXMPP library you can connect to a Jabber server to send and receive messages.